spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 cloud_storage_location = "EU"
 ```

 4\.
 Run `terraform init`, followed by `terraform apply -target=module.analytics`.
 Submit `yes` when prompted.
-This means only the required infrastructure for Analytics is provisioned.
+Because you set `-target` to `module.analytics`, this will only provision the required infrastructure for the Analytics Pipeline.

 <%(#Expandable title="Errors with Terraform?")%>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply -target=module.analytics` followed by `yes` when prompted.<br/><br/>
 If this does not solve your issue(s), inspect the printed error logs to resolve.